onnx/onnx/docs/Operators.md

 ### <a name="OptionalGetElement"></a><a name="optionalgetelement">**OptionalGetElement**</a>

+  If the input is a tensor or sequence type, it returns the input.
-  Outputs the element in the optional-type input.
-It is an error if the input value does not have an element and the behavior is undefined in this case.
+  If the input is an optional type, it outputs the element in the input.
+  It is an error if the input is an empty optional-type (i.e. does not have an element) and the behavior is undefined in this case.

 #### Version

-This version of the operator has been available since version 15 of the default ONNX operator set.
+This version of the operator has been available since version 18 of the default ONNX operator set.

+Other versions of this operator: <a href="Changelog.md#OptionalGetElement-15">15</a>

 #### Inputs